TaiwoOgunbanwo/sentinel-hg-extension-final/README.md

 ## 🤝 Contributing

 This is a research prototype.
-For contributions or questions, please contact the development team.
+For contributions or questions, please contact Taiwo Ogunbanwo (taiwoogunbanwo13@gmail.com)

 ## 📄 License